Interstate Compact on the Placement of Children (ICPC)

 6. Provide supervision until the ICPC is terminated.

-A Dependent Child Will be Placed Out-of-State & An Adoption Home Study is Needed
+A Dependent Child Will be Placed Out-of-State & an Adoption Home Study is Needed

 1. Prior to making an adoption home study request: